-At this time, the Bodhisatta thought about his fellow ascetic and went to visit.
+At this time, the Bodhisatta thought about his fellow ascetic and went back to visit.
 Finding him hanging along the roadside, the Bodhisatta asked what he had done.
-He answered that he had done nothing, but he did not feel any hatred toward his accusers or the king.
-The Bodhisatta was pleased and said the shadow of such a virtuous person was delightful, so he sat down next to the stake and remained into the night, not minding the drops of blood that fell upon his skin.
+He answered that he had done nothing wrong, but he did not feel any hatred toward his accusers or the king.
+The Bodhisatta was pleased and said the shadow of such a virtuous person was delightful, so he sat down next to the stake and remained there into the night, not minding the drops of blood that fell upon his skin.

 In the Lifetime of the Buddha

 A man of noble birth gave up his easy life to become a disciple of the Buddha and was completely dedicated to dharma.
-One day during an alms round, he met a beautiful woman and fell in love at first sight.
-Overcome by passion, he became so depressed he stopped cutting his hair and nails and cleaning his robes, became thin and weak with yellow skin and veins sticking out of his body, and no longer took joy in his life of solitude.
+One day during an alms round he met a beautiful woman and fell in love at first sight.
+Overcome by passion, he became so depressed that he stopped cutting his hair and nails and cleaning his robes, became thin and weak with yellow skin and veins sticking out of his body, and no longer took joy in his life of solitude.

-The Buddha criticized the disciple’s behavior and told this story as an example of how he himself had stopped caring about the holy life in the past, but didn’t stop living with proper conduct.
+The Buddha criticized the disciple’s behavior and told this story as an example of how he himself had stopped caring about the holy life in the past but didn’t stop living with proper conduct.
 Hearing this, the disciple got back on the right path.

 The Bodhisatta’s fellow ascetic and good friend were earlier births of Sariputta and Ananda, two of the Buddha’s top disciples.
 The friend’s wife and son were earlier births of the Buddha’s wife and son.